Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 The core infrastructure in the smart grid is provided by IoT.
-Smart grid, characterized by automation, informatisation, and interaction, provides diverse and quality power supply for the customers efficiently and securely.
-To provide supervision of the assets reliably, information interaction in real-time, peer-to-peer trading of energy, load management and other electrical services smart grid needs a communication infrastructure, which is flexible and also highly reliable \cite{liu2021smarter}.
+The smart grid, characterized by automation, informatisation, and interaction, provides a diverse and quality power supply for customers efficiently and securely.
+To provide supervision of the assets reliably, information interaction in real-time, peer-to-peer trading of energy, load management, and other electrical services, the smart grid needs a communication infrastructure, which is flexible and also highly reliable \cite{liu2021smarter}.
 One of the challenges in making the smart grid more sustainable is to manage the remote communication among various systems that are connected by smart meters \cite{dragivcevic2019future}.
-6G can help in realizing intelligent applications of smart grid-like remote monitoring and remote controlling of distributed energy resources, automation of demand response, etc \cite{hui20205g}.
-A smart meter needs the deployment of a distributed network, and wide coverage is essential in preventing blackouts and also to ensuring smart grid's self-healing capabilities.
-6G can also help in realizing some of the applications of the smart grid that require high-speed connectivity such as predictive maintenance, video surveillance in real-time or during natural calamities, recovering proactively during emergency times, etc \cite{tariq2020vulnerability,borenius2021smart}.
+Smart grid 2.0 is a futuristic evolution, where seamless connectivity of several power generation sources such as large-scale renewable energy sources is offered.
+In smart grid 2.0, machine-to-machine communication is facilitated through AI-based algorithms with no-third party intervention to automate the operations of the smart grid.
+Customers can choose economically viable local microgrids and at the same time pay attention to reducing the impact on the environment.
+Smart cities, next-generation transportation vehicles such as electric vehicles, unmanned aerial vehicles, and autonomous vehicles would be benefited from their capability of locating the nearest charging pile that offers the best electricity price.
+In smart grid 2.0, all the exchanges of energy transactions will be autonomously executed by smart autonomous contracts if they meet the pre-defined conditions.
+In the futuristic smart grid 2.0 the real-time measurements are acquired through IoT sensors, which would be processed in distributed edge devices and the data would be transmitted to energy management systems that use cloud computing.
+The fusion of big data analytics and deep learning based algorithms would help in realizing self-resilient smart grids \cite{yapa2021survey}.
+6G can help in realizing intelligent applications of smart grid 2.0-like remote monitoring and remote controlling of distributed energy resources, automation of demand response, etc \cite{hui20205g}.
+A smart meter needs the deployment of a distributed network, and wide coverage is essential in preventing blackouts and also to ensure the smart grid's self-healing capabilities.
+6G can also help in realizing some of the applications of the smart grid 2.0 that require high-speed connectivity, such as predictive maintenance, video surveillance in real-time or during natural calamities, recovering proactively during emergency times, etc \cite{tariq2020vulnerability,borenius2021smart}.